KaceiTheMaxwell/SQL_Data_Warehouse/README.md

 These insights will empower stakeholders with key business metrics, enabling strategic decision-making

 ---
+---
+## 🏗️ Data Architecture

+The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:

+1. **Bronze Layer**: Stores raw data as-is from the source systems.
+Data is ingested from CSV Files into SQL Server Database.
+2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

+---

+## 📂 Repository Structure

+sql-data-warehouse-project/
+│
+├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
+├── docs/                               # Project documentation and architecture details │   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+│   ├── data_catalog.docx               # Catalog of datasets, including field descriptions and metadata
+│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
+│   ├── data_integration.drawio         # Draw.io file for the data relationship diagram
+│   ├── star_schema.drawio              # Draw.io file for data models (star schema)

+│
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+├── tests/                              # Test scripts and quality files │
+├── README.md                           # Project overview and instructions
+└── LICENSE                             # License information for the repository

+---

 ## License

 This project is licensed under the [MIT License].
-It was developed following a lesson by Baraa Khalib Salkini.
+It was developed under the guidance of Baraa Khalib Salkini.
 You are free to use, modify, and share with proper attribution.

 ## About Me

 Hey there!
 I'm Karl C. Clarke - Change Analyst transitioning into Data Science.
-I am excited for this new journey as I merge a wealth of experience in change management, learning and development, customer/partner success management, and STEM research and education.
+I am excited for this new journey as I merge a wealth of experience in scientific research, learning and development, and product ownership with change management, customer/partner success management, and data analytics.